Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 I was really hooked after that line.

-Senator Lincoln Chafee hopped out of the driver's seat of his beige Toyota Prius, a car with a dent on the side, and I am electric, emblazoned across the back window, and dashed through the rain.
+Senator Lincoln Chafee hopped out of the driver's seat of his beige Toyota Prius, a car with a dent on the side and I am electric emblazoned across the back window and dashed through the rain.

-He'd forgotten his umbrella for the office, so he was soaked before he made it inside the Meadowbrook Farms elementary school.
+He'd forgotten his umbrella for the office, so he was soaked before he made it inside the Meadowbrook Farms Elementary School.

-Senator Chafee talked with a classroom of third graders about the importance of saving the rainforest.
+Then, for the better part of an hour, Senator Chafee talked with a classroom of third graders about the importance of saving the rainforest.

-Chafee told the children, we're all part of the earth ourselves.
+We're all part of the earth ourselves.

 We have to share it.